joannakl/ossd_materials/activities/project_evaluation.md

-- __are there issues marked "good for newbies", "beginner" or some other indicator ot=o imply that they are good for beginner contributors:__
+- __are there issues marked "good for newbies", "beginner" or some other indicators that imply that they are good for beginner contributors:__